 Prefabricated, often using salvaged wood

-The modules, built at Metric Modular’s facilities in Agassiz, B.C. and Penticton, B.C., were assembled using traditional wood framingwith dimension lumber for the roof and floor joists, as well as wall studs.
-To stay true to the project’s sustainability goals, Metric Modular used wood sourced from mountain pine beetle-affected forests when possible.
+The modules, built at facilities in Agassiz and Penticton, British Columbia, were assembled using traditional wood framing—with dimension lumber for the roof and floor joists, as well as wall studs.
+To stay true to the project’s sustainability goals, wood was sourced from mountain pine beetle-affected forests when possible.

 Once the modules were stacked in place, contractors added a site-built truss roof structure and heavy timber canopies to complement the facility’s architecture.